deletedcu/angular-demo/lectures/day-1/05-angular-directives.md

 ### Pokemon `ngFor`

-So all of those Pokemon are on the screen, but it's not the most user-friendly format.
-Let's say we want to print out all of the Pokemon in a bullet list.
+Currently, all of those Pokemon are on the screen, but it's not the most user-friendly format.
+Let's say we want to print out all of the Pokemon in a bulleted list.
 First, let's say the singular form of "pokemon" is "poke".
-Now let's get `ngFor` in there:

-`app.component.html`
+Let's put `ngFor` into our `app.component.html`.
+Change your file to look like the below.

 ```html
 <div>